Psychological Assessment

 Good to Know

-• Documents to keep: A receipt from the psychologist showing the date, service type, and amount paid.
+• Keep a receipt from the psychologist showing the date, service type, and amount paid.
 No prescription is required.

 Frequently Asked Questions